 - We can sometimes buy junk cars with no title in Oregon. (not always)

 - We are Oregon's top junk car and truck buyer.

-Oregon is a beautiful, progressive, forward thinking state.
+Oregon is a beautiful, progressive, forward-thinking state.
 Oregonians are known for their passion for keeping the state and our planet sustainable.
-That’s why when they have an old junk car sitting around in their driveway, they don’t try and drive it in Crater Lake just to dispose of it.
+That’s why when they have an old car sitting around in their driveway, they don’t try and drive it into Crater Lake just to dispose of it.
 Instead, they call The Clunker Junker because we pay cash for cars in Oregon and pick them up for free.
-Our junk car buyers are committed to making sure cars are disposed of in an environmentally friendly way by properly draining all fluids, and recycling the raw materials for re-use.
+Our car buyers are committed to making sure cars are disposed of in an environmentally friendly way by properly draining all fluids, and recycling the raw materials for re-use.

 Your junk car is our treasure

 Have you heard about the legendary treasure on Neahkahnie Mountain?
 Oregonians have been searching for this mythical treasure for generations, but no one has yet been able to find it!
 What if we told you there was an easier way to find your own personal treasure chest?
 It might even be sitting in your front yard.
 That’s right, we’ll pay you cash for cars in Oregon, and you won’t even have to put together a search party to scour the Oregon coast for decades to get it!
 Our car removal specialists will arrive within a few business days in most cases and put cash in your pocket.
 It doesn’t get much better than this!

 How to Get Cash for Your Junk Car in Oregon